 Learn acting and drama skills, work as a team, build confidence, create public theatre shows, all in a nurturing & inspiring environment.
 Open to everyone aged 5-25.
 Subsidised and free places available.

-The following document sets out ThirdSpace Theatre CIC’s (TST) policy on equal opportunities.
+The following document sets out ThirdSpace Theatre CIC’s (TST) policy on equal opportunities in relation to recruitment, staff, contractors, and our pool of freelancers as well as equal opportunities in relation to service users and members.
 TST is committed to a policy of treating its freelance staff, participants, volunteers and job applicants equally.
-No one shall receive less favourable treatment or consideration on the grounds of race, colour, religion or belief, nationality, ethnic or national origins, sexual orientation, gender reassignment, age, disability, marital status or part-time status or be disadvantaged by any conditions of employment that cannot be justified as necessary on operational grounds.
+No one shall receive less favourable treatment or consideration on the grounds of race, colour, religion or belief, nationality, ethnic or national origins, sexual orientation, gender reassignment, age, disability, marital status or part-time status or be disadvantaged by any conditions that cannot be justified as necessary on operational grounds.
 TST is committed to acknowledging, celebrating and encouraging variety and diversity in the types of projects that we engage in and the people we run these projects with and for.

 The Equality Act 2010 legally protects people from discrimination in the workplace and in wider society.